-From 1 July 2024 refugees from Ukraine with income from work or other sources must pay a personal contribution if they are staying in municipal accommodation.
-They no longer receive a subsistence allowance.
+Since 1 July 2024 refugees from Ukraine with income from work or other sources have had to pay a personal contribution if they are staying in municipal accommodation.
+They do not receive a subsistence allowance.

 Refugees who must pay a personal contribution